-- Application to register a branch separately from the main branch must be made on an EMP102 form. - Where an employee is transferred between branches, the branch where the employee has worked until the date of transfer must issue an IRP5/IT3(a) for the period 1 March (or date of commencement of employment if such date was after 1 March) up to the day preceding the transfer.
+Reference to the Act Chapter 3 of the TA Act Paragraph 15(1) of the Fourth Schedule Meaning Where an employer has for registration purposes applied for separate registration of branches of his/her undertaking, each branch shall be deemed to be a separate employer.
+Application form Application must be made on an EMP102 form.
+Transferring between branches • Where an employee is transferred between branches, the branch where the employee has worked until date of transfer must issue an IRP5/IT3(a) for the period 1 March (or date of commencement of employment if such date was after 1 March) up to the day preceding the transfer.
 The branch to which the employee was transferred must issue a further IRP5/IT3(a) to cover the period from date of transfer up to the end of February (or other date, e.g. where the employee's service was terminated).